pfnet/pytorch-pfn-extras/docs/config.md

 ```

 ### Lazy Evaluation
-Callable interpolation is lazily executed.
+Callable substitution is lazily executed.
 This means that callables that are not dependent on the accesed value do not get executed.

 ```python